J-Abid/form-test/README.md

 Evaluates spam filtering and submission dashboard connectivity.

-Live Demo

-You can test the live implementations here: https://j-abid.github.io/form-test/
+Live Demo: You can test the live implementations here: https://j-abid.github.io/form-test/

 Technologies Used